There are lots of opportunities for adult educators and adult learners to get involved in Erasmus+.

 Organisations working in the field of adult education can receive funding from Léargas to:

-- support the professional development of their staff members
+- support the professional development of their staff members and adult learners

 - build projects with like-minded organisations in other countries to exchange best practice and/or create innovative tools and methods for their field

 What are the aims of Erasmus+ in Adult Education?